‘Horrified and Ashamed’: NXIVM Co-Founder Nancy Salzman Gets 3.5 Years in Prison

 Salzman’s sentencing makes her the fifth member of NXIVM’s inner circle to be punished for their roles in the criminal enterprise.
 Last October, Raniere was sentenced to 121 years in prison after prosecutors said he had sex with multiple underage girls, made members illegally monitor his enemies, and forced women he impregnated to have abortions.

-NXIVM is most notorious for the purported women’s empowerment organization’s sub-group, D.O.S., which forced members to brand themselves with Raniere’s initials near their crotch with a cautery pen—without anesthesia—and have sex with him.
+NXIVM, a purported women’s empowerment organization, is most notorious for its sub-group, D.O.S., which forced members to brand themselves with Raniere’s initials near their crotch with a cautery pen—without anesthesia—and have sex with him.

 Prosecutors allege that Salzman helped Raniere launch NXIVM in Albany, New York, in 1998 and was among the top promoters of its teachings.
 Behind the scenes, according to several women who testified during Raniere’s trial, the NXIVM founder would ask Salzman to deal with women in the group who were causing problems.